xaviervia/tessellation/README.md

 The `deduplicatedStore` is an artifact of Flyd––even when the new state is exactly the same object as the previous one, the stream will call all of it’s subscribers.
 There is a `filter` function in Flyd but I couldn’t make it work for this scenario, so instead I implemented the `deduplicatedStore` stream so that it will only be called when the state is really different.

-For the update function, we first map over all the effects and initialize them with the **push** stream: because the effects follow the wiring API, this will return an array of listener functions and undefined values.
-Some effects––bidirectional and outgoing effects––will return a function, the listener, while effects not interested in the state––incoming effects––will return `undefined`.
+To get the listeners for the various effects, we first map over all the effects and initialize them with the **push** stream: following the wiring API, they will return either functions and undefined values––incoming effects that are not interested in the state will return `undefined`.
 We need to filter those out, and we do with `filter((listener) => listener != null)`.
-We get a list of listeners as a result.
+There, we have our array of listeners now.

-In the last lines, we subscribe a function to the deduplicatedStore stream, and this function will take the state and call each the listeners with it.
+In the last lines, we subscribe a function to the deduplicatedStore stream, and this function will take the state and call each of the listeners with it.
 Easy.
-We could totally use `map` instead of `on`, but using `on` renders visible that we expect **side effects** to happen in the listeners and are not interested in their return values.
+We could totally use `map` instead of `on`, but using `on` renders visible that we expect **side effects** to happen in the listeners and we are not interested in their return values.

 That’s all there is to it.
 Note that if the wiring API would force effects to always return a listener function, it will be even simpler: